domportera/doublecmd-default-on-windows/Readme.md

 ## Win + E hotkey
 Using [Powertoys Keyboard Manager](https://learn.microsoft.com/en-us/windows/powertoys/keyboard-manager), one could replace the functionality of the Win + E shortcut without mucking about in their registry and in a way that's easy to revert.

-First you will need to update `doublecmdAsExplorer.bat` with the path of your DC installation and the path of this script directory

 Create a new keyboard shortcut with the following settings: